FredrikKvalvik/temp-lang/README.md

 _Name pending_

-Templang is a dynamically typed scripting language made created for me to learn about how programming languages are made.
+Templang is a dynamically typed scripting language made for me to learn about how programming languages are made.

 ## (Current) Language features